Table of Contents

 Allow access to Zendesk

-Authorizing integration with Transifex and getting back to Organization settings > Manage integrations you will see the respective Zendesk integration box as active.
-This means that the integration is now active and you can start syncing content between Transifex and Zendesk.
+Authorizing integration with Transifex and getting back to Organization settings > Integrations, you will see the respective Zendesk integration box as active.
+This means the integration is ready to use, and you can start syncing content between Transifex and Zendesk.

 Configuring your Zendesk help center to support multiple languages

 By default, your Zendesk Help Center only supports one language.
 You have to configure it to support additional languages.
-There are two places you have to do this: the Support Agent and the Help Center.
+You must do this in The Zendesk Admin Center and the Help Center Settings.

 3. Set your default language from the dropdown.
 This should be the same as the source language you set for your project in Transifex.

-4. Click Additional languages and select the languages you want to offer your Help Center in.
+4. Click Additional Languages and select the languages you want to support in your Help Center.
 They should match the target languages you chose when you created your project earlier.

 Next, we’ll repeat the same setup inside the Help Center:

-1. From the top menu bar of the Agent, click on the windows/grid icon on the right.
-Then click on Guide.
+1. From the top menu bar of the Admin Center, click on the windows/grid icon on the top right and click on Guide.

 2. Click on Guide admin in the top menu bar.

-3. Click on the Gear icon in the left menu to go to the Language Settings.
+3. Click the Gear icon on the left to go to your Language Settings.

-4. Scroll down to the Additional languages section of the page and select the same set of languages as before.
+4. Click on the Language settings option from the tab on the left.
+Click on Add new language and select the same set of languages as before.

 5. Hit Save at the top of the page to save your settings.